BDSM Responsibilities

 Anything done by the Top to the bottom is done by the consent of the Top and most especially the consent of the bottom.
 Before playing with anyone there must be a negotiation over what will be done and who will do it.
 This must be done before the players get into the roles of Top/bottom Dominant/submissive Master/slave or Mistress/slave.
 Play is something the Top does for the bottom.
 The Tops goal and responsibility is to provide a good experience for to the bottom and never do anything to cause the loss of trust.

 It is not considered BDSM practice to force it on anyone.
-It is considered criminal. (example 1, example 2)
+It is considered criminal. (example 1, example 2, example 3, example 4).
+Consent must never be assumed.
+It must be explicitly negotiated in advance, and safe words must be respected.

 One Upmanship and Keeping Up With Master Jones